Last updated April 18, 2022.

 Artificial entities can be designed with a range of features, such as a humanlike appearance, language abilities, or emotional expression.
 This study uses conjoint analysis to estimate the effects of a range of features on the moral consideration of artificial entities?

 We are conducting a series of experiments to gain a deeper understanding of the AFT and AIMS survey results.
 What are the contextual factors affecting support for policies affecting animals and artificial entities?
 How supportive are people of actual policy changes?
+How does support for a ban vary between the framings of a ban on production/selling vs. a ban on consumption/purchasing?

 Taking the perspective of another sentient being is an important social phenomenon.
 In this study, we explore the relationship between perspective taking, moral consideration, and the moral circle.
 How does the effect of perspective taking on moral consideration change if beings are more psychologically distant?